s-elsheikh/NeuroDrAIn/README.md

 We previously developed a CNN-based model for segmenting ICH and drain structures [Accuracy of automated segmentation and volumetry of acute intracerebral hemorrhage following minimally invasive surgery using a patch‑based convolutional neural network in a small dataset](https://rdcu.be/dyUGM) ([segment_ich](https://github.com/s-elsheikh/segment_ich/)).

 We describe a MATLAB script, that quantifies the coverage profile of ICH and drain segmentations.
-Additionally, a machine learning algorithm uses this coverage profile to classify the drain tip position as "correct" or "incorrect." (under review).
+Additionally, a machine learning algorithm uses this coverage profile to classify the drain tip position as "correct" or "incorrect.".
+We describe the development and validation steps in detail in [Machine learning-based pipeline for automated intracerebral hemorrhage and drain detection, quantification, and classification in non-enhanced CT images (NeuroDrAIn)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0316003).

 This repository includes all necessary files from the [segment_ich](https://github.com/s-elsheikh/segment_ich/) repository to run the complete pipeline.